-Sometimes we need a dessert to brighten our day, whether it’s the middle of summer of the dead of winter.
-Fortunately fresh mangos are available year-round, and this irresistible mango cheesecake is just what we all need.
+Sometimes we need a dessert to brighten our day, and with fresh mangos available year-round, this irresistible mango cheesecake is the answer, along with Mango Panna Cotta of course!

 Try making this no-bake dessert is perfect for a special occasion like Mother’s Day, holiday parties, Easter or summer reunions.
-One of our relatives is a mango-lover and always asks for this dessert.
+One of my in-laws is a mango-lover and always asks me for this dessert.

 Inside it’s a creamy cheesecake filling with chunks of fresh mango.
 And on top, there’s a homemade jello mango glaze to hold it all together.
 So it’s not exactly diet food, but for a festive touch at a party, you cant go wrong.
 Are we drooling yet?